aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

-The goal of this document is to to describe how custom user data and AMIs will be supported within Karpenter.
+The goal of this document is to describe how custom user data and AMIs will be supported within Karpenter.

 ### Current scenario